cchesser/alanscii/README.md

 alanscii
 ========

-This repository hosts a variety of languages which I have played with to do a trivial task of printing ASCII art that represents one of the mascots of [engineering.cerner.com](http://engineering.cerner.com/).
+This repository hosts a variety of languages which I have played with to do a trivial task of printing ASCII art that represents one of the mascots at [Cerner Engineering](http://engineering.cerner.com/).

 ### ASCII example
+This ASCII representation is a cartoon mascot at [Cerner Engineering](http://engineering.cerner.com/), which is [Alan Turing](http://en.wikipedia.org/wiki/Alan_Turing).
 ```
                       .l: .cl. 'l:  :l. cl.
                     .lollddllddoldxlcdkxookc